 I wasn’t relenting, and I refused to grow into those long grooves and veins that encapsulated the faces of Saturn’s lovers.
 Those straining epitaphs of exploding red suns beating as a broken heart deep down at the bottom of his bottomless ocean.

-My skin rebelled against the atmosphere of this crater, crawling with nebulous tides of encroaching ice floes.
-Thirsty poisonous smog growing thicker with my breathing.
+My skin rebelled against the atmosphere of that crater, crawling with nebulous tides of encroaching ice floes.
+Thirsty, poisonous smog growing thicker with my breathing.

 Saturn floating under my belly, I tried to take my eyes from the burning red orbs calling forth great tidal waves of an unnameable ocean.

-Monstrous moons warped time, warping size, warped a boundary that was totally contrived.
+Monstrous moons warped time, warping size, crossing a boundary that was totally contrived.

 But Life again.

 The waves of this changing tide burned red in reflections, calling me out to seek the blue.

 I really love the style, themes and phrasing of this poem.
 The imagery and colours are wonderful too.
 Great writing!